project-koios/info/README.md

 ## Can minors recieve gender-affirming medical treatment without oversight?

 **Evidence says not likely.
-While laws in some areas could allow minors to recieve treatments without the approval of parents or mental health professionals, there are many barriers in reality (most of which are endorsed by leading transgender health organizations).
-Widely-adopted medical guidelines for hormone therapy and gender-confirmation surgery have restrictions on treatment for minors that—when combined with the age of consent, the judgement of medical professionals, the requirements of insurance coverage, and the cost of treatment—make it virtually impossible for a minor to receive gender-affirmation treatments without oversight.**
+While laws in some areas could allow minors to recieve treatments without the approval of parents or mental health professionals, there are many barriers in reality (most of which are endorsed by leading transgender health organizations).**

 The [World Professional Association for Transgender Health (WPATH)](https://www.wpath.org/) is a non-profit organization whose goal is "to promote evidence based care, education, research, public policy, and respect in transgender health."
 WPATH publishes the [*Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People*](https://www.wpath.org/media/cms/Documents/SOC%20v7/Standards%20of%20Care_V7%20Full%20Book_English.pdf), which informs transgender medical care around the world.